ssbc/ssb-meta-feeds/README.md

 the root meta feed `{ seed, keys }` or a sub feed
 `{ feedpurpose, subfeed, keys }`).

-### 🌻 `sbot.metafeeds.findOrCreate(metafeed, visit, details, cb)`

-_Looks for the first subfeed of `metafeed` that satisfies the condition in `visit`, or creates it matching the properties in `details`._

-`metafeed` can be either `null` or a meta feed object `{ seed, keys }` (as returned by `create()`).
-If it's null, then the root meta feed will be created, if and only if it does not already exist.
-If it's null and the root meta feed exists, the root meta feed will be returned via the `cb`.
-Alternatively, you can call this API with just the callback: `sbot.metafeeds.findOrCreate(cb)`.

-`visit` can be either `null` or a function of the shape `({feedpurpose,subfeed,metadata,keys}) => boolean`.
-If it's null, then one arbitrary subfeed under `metafeed` is returned.

-`details` can be `null` only if if `metafeed` is null, but usually it's an object with the properties:

-- `feedpurpose`: any string to characterize the purpose of this new subfeed
-- `feedformat`: the string `'classic'` or the string `'bendy butt'`
-- `metadata`: an optional object containing other fields

-The response is delivered to the callback `cb`, where the 1st argument is the possible error, and the 2nd argument is the created feed (which can be either the root meta feed `{ seed, keys }` or a sub feed
-`{ feedpurpose, subfeed, keys, metadata }`).

 ### 🌻 `sbot.metafeeds.filterTombstoned(metafeed, visit, cb)`